Southwest Airlines Plans Iceland Flights As Of 2026: What’s The Play?

 Southwest & Icelandair recently started partnering

-Southwest’s hidden motive for flying to Iceland
+Southwest’s real motive for flying to Iceland

-On the surface, Southwest flying to Icelandair is unlikely to be terribly profitable.
+On the surface, Southwest flying to Iceland is unlikely to be terribly profitable.
 This just comes down to the competitive landscape — Icelandair operates to all kinds of points in the United States year-round, with impressive frequencies, and the carrier has a much lower cost structure than Southwest.
 So, why would Southwest actually fly to Iceland?
 Well, it comes down to a couple of factors.

-For one, we know that Southwest wants to develop a codeshare agreement and offer reciprocal loyalty perks with Icelandair, which would be a closer level of cooperation than the interline agreement that the two airlines currently have.
 Southwest has strong labor unions, and in order to allow the airlines to codeshare, pilots are reportedly requiring that Southwest also fly its own metal to Iceland.
 This isn’t that unusual in the industry, since of course pilots want to look out for their own jobs.

 The second point is equally big.
 Southwest is no longer differentiated domestically, in the same way it used to be.
 The airline has basically eliminated everything that made it special, instead copying the competition.
 So the airline needs to find other ways to attract customers and keep them loyal.